scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 This section describes the steps that a SCION ingress border router MUST perform when it receives a SCION packet.

 1. Check that the interface through which the packet was received is equal to the ingress interface in the current hop field.
+If not, the router MUST drop the packet.
-2. Check that the current hop field is not expired and within its validity period.
+2. Check that the current hop field is not expired and not originated in the future (that is, the current info field does have a timestamp in the future).
+If either is true, the router MUST drop the packet.
 3. The next steps depend on the direction of travel and whether this segment includes a peering hop field.
 Both features are indicated by the settings of the Construction Direction flag `C` and the Peering flag `P` in the current info field.
 Therefore, check the settings of both flags.
 The following combinations are possible:

    - The packet traverses the path segment in **construction direction** (`C` = "1" and `P` = "0" or "1").
 In this case, proceed with step 4.